JackSmack1971/microanalyst-tools/README.md

 ## Features

 - **Real-time Data**: Fetches price, volume, and order book data from CoinGecko and Binance.
-- **Rich Terminal UI**: Structured tables, panels, and semantic color coding.
+- **Command Center Dashboard**: Full-screen, single-view terminal dashboard with dynamic layouts.
-- **Multi-Token Comparison**: Compare up to 10 tokens side-by-side.
+- **Multi-Token Comparison**: Compare up to 10 tokens side-by-side with correlation heatmaps.
+- **Instant-Recall Caching**: Smart disk-based caching to speed up repeated queries and reduce API usage.
 - **Visualizations**: ASCII price and volume charts directly in the terminal.
 - **Export Options**: Save reports as JSON or HTML.
 - **Configurable**: YAML-based configuration for defaults and thresholds.